mohimanilab/DistributionSensitiveBucketing/README.md

 Author(s): Chengze Shen, Mihir Mongia, Arash Gholami Davoodi, Guillaume Marcais, Hosein Mohimani

 ## What It Does
 DSB is a C++ based program to find overlaps among sequences and alignments of queries in a given genome.
-There are two input files: _X_ and _Y_ data in _.fasta_ format.
-The program will output, for every sequence in _Y_, the sequences in _X_ that overlaps with it.
-In case of a single file (_X_=_Y_), the program will avoid outputting self overlaps.
+There are two input files, reference and query in _fasta_ format.
+Reference could be a set of reads or a reference genome.
+For each query sequence, the program outputs the reference sequences that overlap with it.
+In cases where query and reference are the same files, the program discards self-overlaps.

 The goal is to find as many as true overlapping sequences and alignments while minimizing false positives.